Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 The Summary panel contains information about the genome assembly and gene annotation, such as the INSDC accession number, the assembly level and the gene annotation method and date.

-## How to leave the Species Homepage
+## How to leave the Species homepage

 To leave the Species homepage and return to the Species selector, select '<' or 'Find a species' to the left of the 'Species homepage' header.